robotmay/photographer-io/TOS.md

 ## Fair Usage
 By using the Site, you (the User) agree to the following Fair Usage policy:

 1. You will not use the Site as a backup facility for your photographs.
+The Site is not a dedicated backup service, and although we make every effort to store your photographs in such a way that they are always available, it is not the primary goal of the Site.
 2. You will not attempt to spam, or cause detrimental effects, to other users.
 3. You will not significantly exceed the average bandwidth usage of other users.
 Doing so may result in increased limitations on your account until you have rectified your bandwidth consumption.